kubernetes101/pib-dev/docs/outer-loop-ring-deployment.md

 # PiB outer-loop with Ring Based Deployment

+- PiB includes `GitOps Automation` that uses `cluster metadata` for targeted deployments
+- In this lab we will
+  - Create the GitOps structure for 15 clusters
+  - Add `ring` metadata to each cluster
+  - Add targets based on cluster metadata

 ## Create 15 Clusters

 > Note: we don't actually create the clusters, just the GitOps folders